mstksg/prompt/README.md

 However, `Bazaar` forces the "prompting effect" to take place in the same context as the `Traversable` `t`...which really defeats the purpose of this whole thing in the first place (the idea is to be able to separate your prompting effect from your application logic).
-If you keep your logic parameterized over all `m`, then you can model `Prompt`, but not `PromptT`.
+You would be able to model something like `Prompt` and `runPrompt` if you keep all your `Bazaar` functions parameterized over all `m`, but even compared to `runPromptM`, `Bazaar` is too unconstrained.

 It's also somewhat similar to the `Client` type from *pipes*, but it's also a bit tricky to use that with a different effect type than the logic